Seneca Couple Says, ‘Our Lives Will Change for the Better Because of SCMC Class'Read More

 Support Services and Follow-Up

-Support Specialists are essentially case managers and maintain close contact with their students throughout their time in the program - during the semesters needed to complete the high school diploma and during subsequent semesters, if needed, to complete a postsecondary credential and/or to transfer to a senior college.
+Support Specialists are certified teachers and maintain close contact with their students throughout their time in the program - during the semesters needed to complete the high school diploma and during subsequent semesters.

 While Connect to College offers the flexibility of college scheduling, which many students find attractive, especially if they are employed, Support Specialists register students for full course loads each semester.
 Exceptions require special permission.
 (Students are also required to continue enrollment during summer terms, although course loads are often lighter.)